 I am so excited about the kitchen I’m doing in Westchester County, NY.
-This is in the classic post renaissance home in Bronxville, NY.
-Of course, it helps that we are blessed with drop dead gorgeous architecture.
+This is in the classic post-renaissance home in Bronxville, NY.
+Of course, it helps that we are blessed with drop-dead gorgeous architecture.
 One day, I’ll have the before photos. (they are in my client’s camera and they haven’t figured out how to download them yet.)
-A quick description would be French Country cabinets, huge, heavy dark beams, a monstrosity of a stucco hood over an Aga range (that she never used), and an over sized Palladian Window which was stuck disturbingly off-center in the dining area.
+A quick description would be French Country cabinets, huge, heavy dark beams, a monstrosity of a stucco hood over an Aga range (that she never used), and an oversized Palladian Window which was stuck disturbingly off-center in the dining area.
 On top of it, was a cramped, dark butler’s pantry that could only have cabinetry on one side.
 It just didn’t work and cut off too much of the space.
 On top of it all, they discovered that the insulation was nil and things were mighty uneven. (floors and ceilings) We enlisted the help of JEM Wordworking who is adept at doing Christopher Peacock-style kitchens without the CP price tag.
-My client also hired contractor Stuart Newsome and crew and let me tell you, they are doing such a bang up job; truly amazing!
+My client also hired contractor Stuart Newsome and crew and let me tell you, they are doing such a bang-up job; truly amazing!
 They’ve leveled ceilings and floors, moved plumbing pipes, rewired the entire friggin mess.
 We designed a gorgeous coffered ceiling to coordinate with the coffered ceiling in the dining room.
 One surprise yielded a wonderful solution.
-There was one very large beam which we discovered was structural and could not be changed and so we added pilasters on the walls to deal with the gap between the cabinets and it’s really going to add a lot to the over-all design scheme.
+There was one very large beam that we discovered was structural and could not be changed and so we added pilasters on the walls to deal with the gap between the cabinets and it’s really going to add a lot to the overall design scheme.

 We had lots of other challenges to meet, such as FIVE, count ’em five doorways and configuring the space so that there’d be wonderful flow and adequate storage.
 I am extremely pleased with the plan we came up with.